-When you have a recipe that calls for butter, you can substitute shortening, but you have to make some adjustments.
-There is some very basic kitchen math involved.
-This math is much easier done if you have a digital scale that can be set to grams.
-Weights (not volume measurements like cups) are a more accurate way to measure ingredients in baking.
+When substituting, you have to make some adjustments involving some very basic kitchen math.
+This math is much easier if you have a digital scale that can be set to grams.
+Weight (not volume measurements like cups) is a more accurate way to measure ingredients in baking.

 Substituting Shortening for Butter